ignc-research/arena-rosnav-3D/docs/project_report.md

 | Update package.xml & CMakes | Update package.xml and CMakelists.
 Pot. create a Metapackage |
 | Arena_bringup | Some launch files are currently (unnecessarily) overloaded with args and params.
 These could be simplified and put into a coherent order to increase comprehensibility. |
 | More obstacles | We currently support only 1 type of dynamic and 2 types of static obstacles.
 This could be easily extended  |

+## Open problems:
+- the robot gets overrun by pedestrians - should we register the robot as interactive obstacle?